mucommander/mucommander/package/readme.txt

 - French translation is updated.

 Bug fixes:
-- The application now starts with the window size and location it had last time also in case custom initial folders are set.
+- The application starts with the window size and location it had last time also in case custom initial folders are set.
 - Actions can be triggered from the system tray.
 - Popup menu is displayed also for the parent folder row.